-With the cooler weather of fall upon us, everyone’s breaking out their fire pits and roasting s’mores!
-It’s important to keep safety in mind when sitting around the fire and when the fire is done.
+It is important to keep safety in mind when handling hot ashes from wood stoves, fireplaces and fire pits.
 Hot ashes can cause major safety issues for not only you, but for our employees as well.

 In order to properly dispose of the hot ashes, here are some tips to keep in mind:

 - If possible, allow ashes to cool in the area where you had the fire for several days.
 These areas are designed to contain their heat safely.

 - When it is time to dispose of ashes, test to ensure the hot ashes are cool by placing them in a cardboard box or paper bag before disposal.
 In this situation, never leave these ashes unattended until they are cool enough for disposal.
 If the ashes are too hot, they will begin to burn through the box or bag.